segal-leguernherry/segal-leguernherry.github.io/index.markdown

 I am a PhD candidate in Economics at Sciences Po and work under the supervision of [Gabriel Zucman](https://gabriel-zucman.eu/) and [Jean Marc Robin](https://sites.google.com/site/jmarcrobin/home?authuser=0).
 I was a Fulbright visiting Scholar at UC Berkeley from August 2022 to March 2023.
 &nbsp;

-I will be joining the Aix-Marseille School of Economics as Assistant Professor in September 2024.

 In my research, I study how households respond to taxes and the implications of these responses for tax progressivity and inequality.

 &nbsp;